Natural Arthritis Pain Relief

 As long as the supplement does not specifically claim to cure or heal, it is allowed on the market.
 Yes, this means allowed on the market without statistically reliable evidence concerning its efficacy or remedies!

-Even the new FDA current Good Manufacturing Practices (cGMP) that became effective for dietary supplement manufacturers in phases between June, 2008 and June 2010, does not require pre-market approval or clinical studies for proof of a product’s efficacy!
+Even the 2007-implemented current Good Manufacturing Practices (cGMP) that became effective for dietary supplement manufacturers in phases between June, 2008 and June 2010, does not require pre-market approval or clinical studies for proof of a product’s efficacy!
 You can't be misled by tempting advertisements that may be more hype than content.
 The FDA rules for dietary supplements simply lack teeth compared to rules for pharmaceutical drugs.

 Your doctor would like placebo-controlled studies for dietary supplements